bafflingscience/goodtech.tips/content/posts/note.embed-yt-hugo.md

 ---
-Title: "Embed a YouTube Video in your Hugo Blog Post.
-A Guide for the Simple Minded"
+Title: "How To Embed a YouTube Video in a Hugo Blog Post"
 date: 2021-01-14T12:37:13-05:00
 draft: false
 showTOC: false